Background image

 3. Kwong, T. C., & Ryan, R. M. (1997).
 Detection of intrauterine illicit drug exposure by newborn drug testing.
 Clinical Chemistry, 43(1), 235–242.

-Joseph Jones is the Senior Vice President for USDTL with more than 25 years of experience in the forensic toxicology industry.
+Joseph Jones is the Chief Operating Officer for USDTL with more than 25 years of experience in the forensic toxicology industry.
 Jones has provided expert testimony in a variety of venues throughout the country and appears as an author on over a dozen peer-reviewed scientific articles.
 Jones is listed by The National Registry of Certified Chemists as a Toxicological Chemist, CAP Laboratory Inspector, and qualified as an expert in drug testing in several venues including union arbitration, unemployment hearings, family court, civil court, criminal court and Military courts-martial and frequently gives workshops, presentations and webinars.

 Contact USDTL